Logiqx/gps-details/docs/devices/coros/investigations/apex-4/README.md

 - The absence of Number of Satellites and HDOP are an issue when detecting erroneous speeds.
 - The absence of Course Over Ground (COG) makes the devices unsuitable for real-world competitions.
+- The activity type being unknown is an issue when it comes to verifying sessions for GPS Speedsurfing.
 - Restricting speeds to multiples of 0.1 knots is not acceptable, because FIT files support 3 decimal places.

 Establishing the reliability of the actual data is a much bigger activity, and not worthwhile until the above issues are resolved.